 Smalling joined United from Fulham in 2010 and was originally seen as the man to succeed Rio Ferdinand in the heart of their defence.

-Despite being a reliable performer under Van Gaal, he became a much-maligned figure at Old Trafford and was sent on loan to Roma in 2019.
+However, despite being a reliable performer under Van Gaal, he became a much-maligned figure at Old Trafford and was sent on loan to Roma in 2019.